mrfabroa/ics4u1-notes-examples/0. Warm-Up/PythonWarmUp.md

 ```

 ### 1.3 otherSide(a,b,c)
-Write a `otherSide(a,b)` where parameters `a` and `b` represent the length of two sides of a triangle and `c` represents the contained angle.
+Write a `otherSide(a,b,c)` where parameters `a` and `b` represent the length of two sides of a triangle and `c` represents the contained angle.
 Use the cosine law to calculate the length of the  third side.
 Hint: use the Math library.

 ### 1.4 wordCount()